dlang/DIPs/DIPs/1NNN-RAC.md

 }
 ```

-Commands to compile it into a shared library, with an intermediary static library step for a dependency:
+Commands for compilation:

 ```sh
 dmd -of=dependency/dependency.lib -lib -lib-druntime=static dependency/source/dependency.d
 dmd -of=mydll/mydll.dll -shared -I=dependency/source -lib-druntime=static mydll/source/api.d dependency/dependency.lib
 ```

-Of particular interest is what ``-lib-druntime=static`` is adding in addition to the provided arguments.
+Of particular interest is the behavior of `-lib-druntime=static`.

-Typically, when you compile D source code today, it will automatically add some import path switches (``-I``) and some additional static/import libraries.
-With this DIP, when you specify you want the shared version of druntime, instead of using ``-I`` and the static library version of druntime, it will provide the import paths via ``-extI``, druntime's import library, and add the ``-dllimport`` override switch set to ``externalOnly``.
+In typical D compilation, import paths and static/import libraries are automatically added.
+With this DIP, specifying a shared DRuntime version replaces the `-I` with `-extI`, static DRuntime library with the import library, and sets the `-dllimport` override to `externalOnly`.

-This is of particular note for this use case, because typically when you use D shared libraries you will be using a shared druntime not the static one.
-Because of the external import path switch, it is possible using the compiler configuration file to entirely hide the difference between a shared and static druntime.
+This approach significantly simplifies the distinction between shared and static DRuntime, potentially allowing the compiler configuration file to obscure these differences.

-Currently, druntime is not annotated with export, if it was the addition of ``-dllimport=externalOnly`` would not be required and would not proliferate user code potentially resulting in an attempt to access a non-exported symbol by the linker instead of erroring at the compiler with a nice message.
+Currently, DRuntime is not annotated with `export`.
+If it were, the addition of `-dllimport=externalOnly` would become unnecessary, reducing the risk of the linker attempting to access non-exported symbols.

-This use case with this DIP will not result in any linker warnings such as [LNK4217](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-warning-lnk4217?view=msvc-170) which is not currently the case.
+This DIP aims to eliminate linker warnings like [LNK4217](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-warning-lnk4217?view=msvc-170), which are common in the current environment when using shared libraries with a shared DRuntime.

 ## Breaking Changes and Deprecations

-It is expected that any code that is currently marked with ``export`` could break the visibility of symbols, due to it no longer meaning super-public.

-This can be mitigated by placing ``public:`` on preceding line and will work with previous compilers as well as future ones if the new behavior is not desirable.
+With the proposed changes, `export` will no longer signify what can be termed as "super-public" visibility.
+This shift could affect the visibility and accessibility of symbols in existing code.

+To mitigate this potential issue, codebases can be adjusted by adding `public:` to the line preceding the use of `export`.
+This solution is backward compatible, ensuring that it functions correctly with both current and future compilers.
+This approach is recommended for those who prefer to retain the traditional behavior of `export`.

-Otherwise all changes are opt-in via the ``-extI`` compiler switch.
+All other modifications proposed in this DIP are essentially opt-in via the `extI` compiler switch.

 ## Reference

-In the C and C++ world, the choice to pick [DllExport](https://learn.microsoft.com/en-us/cpp/build/exporting-from-a-dll-using-declspec-dllexport?view=msvc-170) and [DllImport](https://learn.microsoft.com/en-us/cpp/build/importing-into-an-application-using-declspec-dllimport?view=msvc-170) is done via an attribute that gets swapped out by the macro preprocessor.
-This is tedious as it is something you must configure on a per library basis.
+1. In C and C++, the selection between [DllExport](https://learn.microsoft.com/en-us/cpp/build/exporting-from-a-dll-using-declspec-dllexport?view=msvc-170) and [DllImport](https://learn.microsoft.com/en-us/cpp/build/importing-into-an-application-using-declspec-dllimport?view=msvc-170) is typically managed through attributes swapped by the macro preprocessor.
+This approach, while functional, can be seen as cumbersome, requiring per-library configuration.

-Rust uses an attribute called [link](https://doc.rust-lang.org/reference/items/external-blocks.html#the-link-attribute) - this attribute also includes the library name.
-It may be configured on the command line to switch the default symbol mode to another during compiling.
-In this DIP we introduce the version name convention of ``InBinary_`` for specifying if a package is in or out of binary, which fits the existing convention of ``Have_`` by dub and takes advantage of existing mechanics.
+2. Rust [utilizes a link](https://doc.rust-lang.org/reference/items/external-blocks.html#the-link-attribute) attribute, which includes the library name and can be adjusted via command-line arguments to switch the default symbol mode during compilation.
+This DIP introduces the version naming convention `InBinary_` for specifying whether a package is inside or outside of the binary.
+This aligns with the existing `Have_` convention used by dub and leverages existing mechanics in D.

-Ada (GNAT) supports [DllExport](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gnat_rm/Pragma-Export_005fFunction.html) via the use of a pragma to explicitly state that a symbol (with different ones per type) is exported.
-Same situation for [DllImport](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gnat_rm/Pragma-Import_005fFunction.html).
-It does not provide any mechanism for Ada only libraries to determine which pragma is in use.
-The creation of [bindings](https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/platform_specific_information.html#using-dlls-with-gnat) is a complex endeavor in comparison to D. At the build tool level these appear to be mostly automatable for Ada projects.
+3. Ada (GNAT) supports [DllExport](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gnat_rm/Pragma-Export_005fFunction.html) through the use of pragmas to explicitly declare exported symbols, with different pragmas for various types.
+A similar approach is used for [DllImport](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gnat_rm/Pragma-Import_005fFunction.html).
+However, Ada does not provide an intrinsic mechanism for Ada-only libraries to determine the appropriate pragma.
+While [the creation of bindings](https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/platform_specific_information.html#using-dlls-with-gnat) in Ada is relatively complex, these seem mostly automatable at the build tool level for Ada projects.

 # Glossary